GENERAL PUBLICATIONS POLICIES

 Separately incorporated entities associated with Binghamton University (for example, the Binghamton Foundation, University Alumni Association and Research Foundation) may use a stationery design that identifies their organization; such stationery must include the University's name.

-Exceptions to this policy will be made only with the approval of the Associate Vice President for University Communications and Marketing and Director of University Publications.
+Exceptions to this policy will be made only with the approval of the Associate Vice President for University Communications and Marketing and the Office of Creative Services.

 The standards and guidelines described for use of the University's identifying marks and name in printed communications shall apply to all University personnel.
 Existing documents, reports and stationery which do not conform to these standards and guidelines shall be changed in accordance with these standards as existing stocks are depleted and when reordering or reprinting is required.